 There’s never enough time to do everything so we definitely want to get back to explore more.
 Here are a few places on our list for the next visit that might interest you.

-- The “Unsinkable” Molly Brown’s House & Museum: Ever since we toured the Titanic Museum in Branson followed by a viewing of the movie with our nephews, I’ve been dying to take them back to Hannibal.
+- The “Unsinkable” Molly Brown’s House & Museum: Ever since we toured the Titanic Museum in Branson followed by a viewing of the movie with our nephews, I’ve been dying to take them back to Hannibal to see the Molly Brown birthplace.
 One of their favorite passengers – and mine too – was Molly Brown and would you believe she was born in Hannibal?
 The museum lays out her entire rags-to-riches story.

 - Haunted Hannibal Ghost Tours: Departing from the Hannibal History Museum, the nightly tours will introduce you to the spooky side of town.